The Wild, Winding History of Pinot Noir: How One Grape Became a Global Obsession

 Yep!

-Even though we think of Champagne as “white wine,” one of its primary grapes is red: Pinot Noir.
+Even though we think of Champagne as “white wine,” one of its primary grapes is a red thin-skinned beauty: Pinot Noir.
 Alongside Chardonnay and Pinot Meunier, Pinot Noir gives Champagne structure, body, and subtle red fruit flavors.

 When you drink a blanc de noirs Champagne (literally “white from blacks”), it’s made entirely from Pinot Noir (or sometimes with Pinot Meunier blended in).
-The juice is gently pressed off the skins to stay pale, but carries depth from the red grape’s character.
+The juice is gently pressed off the skins to stay pale, but carries a depth from the red grape’s character that you wouldn’t find in a striking blanc de blanc.

 Pinot Noir Spreads Beyond Burgundy

 For centuries, Pinot Noir was mostly a Burgundy thing.
 But by the 20th century, winemakers around the world wanted in.
-They planted Pinot in:
+They planted Pinot in Oregon’s Willamette Valley, California’s Sonoma and Santa Barbara, New Zealand’s Central Otago, Germany (where it’s called Spätburgunder), Chile, Australia, South Africa, and many other places.

 Each region brings its own twist: Oregon’s earthiness, New Zealand’s bold fruit, California’s silkiness.
 But they all chase that elusive balance Pinot demands.